josh-works/josh-works.github.io/_posts/2023-05-08-on-leaving-evangelicalism-and-opposing-it.md

 1. [The Apostle Paul and the Introspective Conscience of the West (Harvard Theological Review, 1963 )](https://www.cambridge.org/core/journals/harvard-theological-review/article/abs/apostle-paul-and-the-introspective-conscience-of-the-west/4172993A034F101DAD79981809A47F52)

-## Becoming Anabaptist: The Origin and Significance of Sixteenth-Century Anabaptism
+# Book 1: Becoming Anabaptist: The Origin and Significance of Sixteenth-Century Anabaptism

 So, this all started with my brother-in-law's Christmas gift to me.
 I read a lot[^read-a-lot], and every Christmas and birthday, tend to be given at least a few books.
 (Thank you, everyone who's ever gotten me a book!)